 The PEBB Program provides a comprehensive insurance package that includes:

 Optional coverage is available for auto and home insurance.

 Your employees can select any PEBB Program health plan available in their county of residence.

-Your group must purchase the full package of medical/vision, dental, basic life and AD&D, and basic long-term disability insurance.
+Your group must purchase the full package of medical/vision, dental, and basic life and AD&D insurance.

-When districts or schools join the PEBB Program, they are assessed a start-up fee based on the number of employees who will receive benefits.
+When board members join the PEBB Program, they are assessed a start-up fee based on the number of board members.
 The following table outlines these start-up fees.

 |Less than 100 potential enrollees||$10 per person|